Raising ducks on our homestead was a natural step after chickens.

 Ducks are great foragers.

 They will catch mosquitos in mid air, grab some grubs from the garden beds, and find all the worms by digging their bills into the dirt.
-Of course, the tradeoff of that is tiny holes all over, but to me it’s worth it.
+Of course, their bills dig tiny holes all over, but to me it’s worth it.
+When raising ducks, you can let them loose in the yard.
+They are not nearly as destructive as chickens in the garden.
 We let our ducks loose in our garden beds in the evenings while we are working in it, and they get all the bugs for us.
-The ducks are also not nearly as destructive on a garden bed as a chicken, which is why they get let out there.

 Ducks also need food from you.